aysnrdurak/Object-Detection-with-YOLOv4/README.md

 - data_fruit.names: This file contains data classes names (it is same with pre-defined classes)
 - fruit.data: This file contains number of classes, paths etc.
 - test.txt and train.txt: These files contain the path of the photos to be used as test and train.
+ ### You can find all files [here](https://github.com/aysnrdurak/Object-Detection-with-YOLOv4/tree/main/data_fruit)

+ ---

+ Then we need to download and edit darknet files.
+ 1. Download this darknet repostory (https://github.com/AlexeyAB/darknet)
+ 2.